PermeAgility/permeagility-core/README.md

 Once the server is running, open browser to http://localhost:1999 (browser will open automatically on Windows or OSX)

+A log directory will be created unless a log file exists, otherwise output to console.

 Login to the server using admin/admin